Careers360 Logo

 Question 3.
 Similarity between Swart's reaction and Finkelstein's reaction?

-Ans: Both given reaction is halogen exchange reaction.
+Ans: Both given reactions are halogen exchange reactions.
 Both of these reactions follow the SN2 (second-order Nucleophilic substitution) pathway to form a product.
-In the Swarts reaction product is alkyl fluoride and in the Finkelstein reaction product will be alkyl iodide.
+In the Swarts reaction, the product is alkyl fluoride, and in the Finkelstein reaction, the product will be alkyl iodide.

 Question 4.
 Difference between the Swarts reaction and the Finkelstein reaction?